Working Draft

 The read aloud feature must be able to announce the alt text of images.

-The user should able to turn off the read aloud of image alt text.
+The user must be able to turn off the read aloud of image alt text.
+The user should be able to escape from the image alt text once the read aloud has started.

 The image alt text could be distinguished from text content with an announcement, use of different voice, or other technique.